Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 - When I ran [Lighthouse](https://developers.google.com/web/tools/lighthouse) it indicated that some of the images were increasing the load time of the page.
    - Reduced image file sizes to decrease load time

+- On extra large widescreen (&#8805;1500px) the text in the facts section was hugging the top of the <div>
+   - Media query added to push down content at that screen size

 - Heading in Welcome section not rendering correctly on Internet Explorer:
    - Not yet resolved